U.S. airlines restore flights as cold snap eases

 “It’s looking really good today,” JetBlue spokesman Anders Lindstrom said in an email.
 “Operations are back to being close to fully 100 percent operable.”

-American Airlines had canceled just under 100 flights Wednesday, most of them with its American Eagle regional unit, according to FlightAware.com.
+American Airlines had canceled just 50 flights early Wednesday, most of them with its American Eagle regional unit, spokeswoman Andrea Huguely said.

-“The cold temperatures at many outstations are still making things challenging for Eagle,” American spokeswoman Andrea Huguely said in an email.
+“The cold temperatures at many outstations are still making things challenging for Eagle,” Huguely added in an email.

 Helane Becker, an airline analyst with Cowen & Co, estimated the recent weather events would hurt industry earnings by $50 million to $100 million in the first quarter.

-“We expect the airlines to be somewhat mixed over the next week or so as the airlines start estimating the impact from the (20,000) flights canceled as a result of difficult weather,” Becker said in a note to clients.

-Shares of major airlines moved up by mid-afternoon.
-JetBlue gained 3.6 percent to $8.99, and Delta rose 4 percent to $29.91.
-Southwest Airlines and United Continental were also higher, while American Airlines rose 2.4 percent to $27.56.
+Shares of airlines were mixed.
+JetBlue was up 0.3 percent to $8.71 in morning trading, and Delta rose 1.7 percent to $29.28.
+Southwest Airlines and United Continental were also higher, while American Airlines was off 0.1 percent at $26.88.

 Reporting by Karen Jacobs in Atlanta; Editing by Meredith Mazzilli